Khaled Akil: Biography

-Khaled Akil was born in Aleppo, Syria, to a family with a long history of artistic and political influence.
+Khaled Akil was born in Aleppo, Syria, into a family with a long history of artistic and political influence.
 His father is the renowned painter Youssef Akil.
 His great maternal grandfather is the Syrian author and historical figure Abd al-Rahman al-Kawakibi.

-ِAkil's first exhibition was held in 2009, when at the time he was completing his bachelor's degree in Law.
-His experience in law, politics and human rights played a major role in his artistic development and projections.
+Akil held his first exhibition in 2009, whilst completing his bachelor's degree in Law.
+His experience in law, politics and human rights played a major role in his artistic development and outlook.

-In 2012, he held a solo exhibition “The Legend of Death” in Istanbul, where he resides today due to the escalation of the war in Syria.
+In 2012, he held a solo exhibition, "The Legend of Death", in Istanbul, where he now resides, having been displaced by the escalating war in Syria.